Children's groups

 The citadel, from bucket to defense

 Behind its stones, the citadel hides water resources and needs.
-Discover the different uses to which it was put in Vauban's time.
+Discover the different uses that were made of it during Vauban's time.

 Duration: 1 hour